md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Inclusive innovation.
 * Public benefit.

-Technology should remain a tool that serves people, institutions, and society.
+Technology should remain a tool that serves people, institutions, and society [3,5,22,23,24,74].

-### Long-Term Success Indicators
+## Long-Term Success Indicators

 Potential indicators of progress may include: